 South Wayne is a tiny village located in the state of Wisconsin.
 With a population of 446 people and just one neighborhood, South Wayne is the 461st largest community in Wisconsin.

-When you are in South Wayne, you'll notice that it is more blue-collar than most other communities in America.
-40.27% of South Wayne’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+South Wayne is a blue-collar town, with 40.27% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, South Wayne is a village of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in South Wayne who work in sales jobs (15.84%), office and administrative support (13.12%), and management occupations (6.33%).

 Also of interest is that South Wayne has more people living here who work in computers and math than 95% of the places in the US.

-Overall, South Wayne’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+South Wayne’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 South Wayne has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 South Wayne has few renters and college students.
 But the biggest reason it is quieter in South Wayne than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, South Wayne may be for you.